Sayak-das/Vrinda-Store-2022-Sales-Report/README.md

 Comparative Analysis: Year-over-year comparison to identify growth trends and areas needing improvement.

 # Files
-Vrinda_Store_Sales_Report_2022.xlsx: The main Excel file containing the dashboard and all data used for analysis.
+Vrinda Store Data Analysis.xlsx: The main Excel file containing the dashboard and all data used for analysis.
 # How to Use
 Open the Excel File: Open Vrinda_Store_Sales_Report_2022.xlsx using Microsoft Excel.